drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

 }
 ```

-Then we stage the change with `gps add` or `git add` and create the patch with
+Then we stage the change with `git add` and create the patch with `git commit`
-`gps c` or `git commit` as we normally would.
-After creating the patch if we
+as we normally would.
+After creating the patch if we look at the Git tree we
-look at the Git tree we will see the following.
+will see the following.

 ```
 ✔ git la